patilk234/cloud-valet/features.md

 - Overview of virtual machines (VMs) and their statuses
 - Responsive navigation bar displaying logged-in username
 - Real-time updates of VM states (start/stop/status)
+- Bulk Action and Select buttons are visually aligned in the Dashboard for a consistent and user-friendly experience.

 ## Virtual Machine Management
 - List all VMs with details (name, status, tags, etc.)